 (cat. no. 6107.0), this is the final issue of Employee Earnings, Benefits and Trade Union Membership, Australia

 This publication will be replaced by a new publication titled Characteristics of Employment, Australia (cat. no. 6333.0).
 The first release of 6333.0 will be in respect of August 2014 and will be released in mid 2015.

 Employee earnings measures are also available from Average Weekly Earnings, Australia (cat. no. 6302.0) and Employee Earnings and Hours, Australia (cat. no. 6306.0).

 The Employee Earnings, Benefits and Trade Union Membership publication contains tables with footnoted data and a Summary of Findings to aid interpretation of the results of the survey.
 Detailed Explanatory Notes, Technical Note and a Glossary are also included providing information on the terminology, classifications and other technical aspects associated with these statistics.

 Further commentary is often available through articles and data published in other ABS products, including:

-.
-Additional data may be available on request (subject to data quality).
+(cat. no. 6310.0), released electronically via the ABS website.
+Additional data may be available on request.
 For a list of data items available see Appendix 1 of the publication.
 Note that detailed data can be subject to high relative standard errors, and in some cases, may result in data being confidentialised.

 Additional tables in spreadsheet format with time series data are also available from the ABS website.

-For further information about these or related statistics, contact the National Information and Referral Centre on 1300 135 070 or the Labour Supplementary Survey Section in Canberra on (02) 6252 7206 or by email to <firstname.lastname@example.org>.
+For further information about these or related statistics, contact the National Information and Referral Centre on 1300 135 070 or contact Labour Force and Supplementary Survey Section on Canberra (02) 6252 7206.